2.21 Provisions, Contingent Liabilities and Contingent Assets Provisions

 ii.
 The fair value of Foreign Currency Forward contracts is determined using forward exchange rates at the balance sheet date.

 iii.
-The carrying amount of financial assets and financial liabilities measured at amortised cost in the financial statements are a reasonable approximation of their fair values since the Company does not anticipate that the carrying amounts would be significantly different from the values that would eventually be received or settled.
+The carrying amount of financial assets and financial liabilities measured at amortized cost in the financial statements are a reasonable approximation of their fair values since the Company does not anticipate that the carrying amounts would be significantly different from the values that would eventually be received or settled.

 iv.
 The fair values for long term loans, long term security deposits given and remaining non current financial assets were calculated based on cash flows discounted using a current lending rate.
 They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs.